htcskhtc/my-250319_web/README.md

 ## How to Use

 1. Open the index.html file in a web browser
+2. Log in using the credentials:
+   - Username: `admin` | Password: `admin123`
+   - Username: `user` | Password: `user123`
+   - Username: `jackchui` | Password: `jackchui123456`
-2. Select a sheet from the dropdown to view its data
+3. Select a sheet from the dropdown to view its data
-3. For the "InternalExam" sheet:
+4. For the "InternalExam" sheet:
    - Use the filters to narrow down student selection
    - Select a specific student to view their rank progression chart
    - Use the assessment selector to see subject-specific performance in bar chart format
    - Review the rank difference table to identify performance trends across assessments

+## Authentication System

+- Uses Excel-based user database (userDB.xlsx)
+- Fallback to hardcoded credentials if Excel file is not available
+- Session-based authentication using browser sessionStorage
+- Option to download a test Excel credentials file for demonstration

 ## Visualization Features